Landscape Decisions: Towards a new framework for using land assets

 Challenge lies in capturing complexity of outcomes that flow from the 'adapting' and 'changing' feedback loops, and ensuring these decision points draw from interventions that:

 - capture trade-offs between quality of the environment, social groups, health, well-being and the economy

 - pay attention to cultural, aesthetic and heritage consequences of interventions in the long term.

 Can I apply for a grant?

 A call for small proposals on mathematical and statistical challenges has now closed.

-A second call for proposals on mathematical and statistical challenges is open until 10 September 2019.
+A second call for proposals on mathematical and statistical challenges has now closed.

 Two further funding calls led by AHRC - external link - have now closed.

 £10·5 million is available to support a number of activities over the four years of the programme.